tandasat/PgResarch/DisPG/NOTE.md

 How DisPG Disarms PatchGuard
 ---------------

-Before you go through these explanations, it is strongly recommended to read Skape's article [[4]](http://www.uninformed.org/?v=3&a=3) to get general ideas about the internals of PatchGuard and some terms.
+Before you start to read these explanations, I strongly recommend to take a look at Skape's article [[4]](http://www.uninformed.org/?v=3&a=3) to get general ideas about the internals of PatchGuard and some terms.

 ### On Windows 7 and Older Platforms
 DisPG attacks poor encryption with a method briefly described in [[1]](http://www.mcafee.com/us/resources/reports/rp-defeating-patchguard.pdf).
 When a PatchGuard context is waiting for being executed, it remains encrypted on an arbitrary memory location so that an attacker cannot easily find a PatchGuard context and attack it.
 There are, however, two flaws in this protection design in terms of securing PatchGuard from being attacked.